laurentftech/MeilisearchCrawler/README.md

 - `type`: (String) The type of content.
 Can be `html`, `json`, or `mediawiki`.
 - `max_pages`: (Integer) The maximum number of pages to crawl.
 Set to `0` or omit for no limit.
 - `depth`: (Integer) For `html` sites, the maximum depth to follow links from the starting URL.
+- `delay`: (Float, optional) A specific delay in seconds between requests for this site, overriding the default.
+Useful for sensitive servers.
 - `selector`: (String, optional) For `html` sites, a specific CSS selector (e.g., `.main-article`) to pinpoint the main content area.
 - `lang`: (String, optional) For `json` sources, specifies the language of the content (e.g., "en", "fr").
 - `exclude`: (List of strings) A list of URL patterns to completely ignore.